 The proceeds for civil asset forfeiture frequently go to law enforcement.
 Local police departments in some areas have grown to depend on the funds from asset forfeiture.
 This has led to criticism from across the political spectrum that law enforcement has an incentive to seize property.
 This is known as “policing for profit.”

-The program Sessions revived is known as “equitable sharing.”
+The program the AG revived is known as “equitable sharing.”
 This is where local or state police departments partner with federal law enforcement to litigate civil forfeiture cases.
 Eighty percent of the proceeds go directly to fund local law enforcement; the remaining 20 percent is taken by the federal government.

 In September 2017, the U.S. House of Representatives, in a rare moment of bipartisanship, passed amendments to curtail the federal use of civil asset forfeiture.
 Not one representative voted against these amendments.
 Despite this, none of these amendments found their way into that year’s spending bill.